 OK, is this enough temptation for you to run out there and start building yet?

-Step 2: Make a portable base with insulation for your outdoor pizza oven
+Step 2: Make a base with insulation for your outdoor pizza oven

 Just like building a sand castle!
 The sand is scooped out after the next 2 layers are built.

 Step 4: Build the thermal layer for an effective outdoor pizza oven